WaitPreTaskEnd

 Atlas A2 training products/Atlas A2 inference products

-Only compilation compatibility is ensured.
+Only compilation compatibility is guaranteed.
 The actual function does not take effect.

 Atlas 200I/500 A2 inference products

-Only compilation compatibility is ensured.
+Only compilation compatibility is guaranteed.
 The actual function does not take effect.

 Atlas inference product's AI Core

-Only compilation compatibility is ensured.
+Only compilation compatibility is guaranteed.
 The actual function does not take effect.

 Atlas inference product's Vector Core

-Only compilation compatibility is ensured.
+Only compilation compatibility is guaranteed.
 The actual function does not take effect.

 Atlas training products

-Only compilation compatibility is ensured.
+Only compilation compatibility is guaranteed.
 The actual function does not take effect.

-SuperKernel is an operator binary fusion technology.
-Different from source code fusion, SuperKernel focuses on the binary scheduling solution of kernel functions, performs in-depth optimization, and creates a super kernel function (SuperKernel) based on the compiled binary code, a plurality of other kernel functions, that is, sub-kernel, are called in a manner of calling a sub-function.
-Compared with single-operator delivery, the SuperKernel technology reduces the task scheduling waiting time and scheduling overhead, and uses task gap resources to further optimize the operator header overhead.
+SuperKernel is a binary fusion technology for operators.
+Different from source code fusion, SuperKernel focuses on the binary scheduling solution of kernel functions and performs in-depth optimization.
+Based on the compiled binary code, a super kernel function (SuperKernel) is created to call multiple other kernel functions, that is, subkernels, by calling sub-functions.
+Compared with single-operator delivery, the SuperKernel technology can reduce the task scheduling waiting time and scheduling overhead, and further optimize the operator header overhead by utilizing the task gap resources.

-You need to ensure that the instruction before calling this API does not interfere with the previous operator, which may cause accuracy issues.
-You are advised to call this API before the first operator transfer instruction.
+You need to ensure that the instructions before this API is called do not interfere with the earlier operators, as the interference may cause accuracy issues.
+You are advised to call this API before the first transfer instruction of the entire operator.

 Prototype